Why Our Certified Organic Ghee is the Best

-- Although our Northern California Jersey cows are pastured year-round and overwhelmingly grassfed, their diets must sometimes include small quantities of grain.
+- Although our northern California Jersey cows are pastured year-round and overwhelmingly grassfed, their diets must occasionally include small quantities of grain.
 So, in the interest of complete transparency, we do not claim to be 100% grass-fed.

 What is Ghee?

 Ghee is central to Ayurveda, an ancient, natural system of medicine developed in India.
 It has been used by Ayurvedic practitioners for millennia because of its many health benefits and healing properties.
 Ghee (also known as clarified butter) is a healthy and delicious alternative to butter and other cooking oils.
 It is produced by slowly heating organic butter until all the lactose, casein, and other milk solids are cooked off and the water content has evaporated.
 What remains is a pure fat that is packed with vitamins and short- and medium-chain fatty acids that are metabolized differently than long-chain fatty acids.
 These properties make ghee an excellent source of energy that is easy to digest and safe for those with sensitivities to lactose or casein.